directus/directus/docs/app/file-library.md

 Clicking the "Edit" action button on the File Detail opens an image editor for rotating, cropping, or mirroring the file.

-1. Navigate to the **File Library**
-2. Click a file to open it's detail page
+1. From the **File Library**, click a file to open it's detail page
-3. Click the edit button in the top right to open the image editor
+2. Click the edit button in the top right to open the image editor
-4. Make your changes and hit save in the top right to save the updates to the file
+3. Make your changes and hit save in the top right to save the updates to the file

 ## Replacing a File